iaminawe/boa-vagrant/README.md

 Step by Step instructions
 --

 1.)
-Fork this repo https://github.com/iaminawe/boa-vagrant and clone it locally
+Fork this repo https://github.com/iaminawe/boa-vagrant and then clone your copy locally

 2.)
 Edit this file /cookbooks/barracuda/recipes/default.rb and replace iaminaweoctopus (my octopus username) with your octopus username and my e-mail with your e-mail - you can read more about the other additional options here http://drupalcode.org/project/barracuda.git/blob/HEAD:/docs/INSTALL.txt